Why is everyone talking about unpolished rice (brown rice) recently? Why are some of them red or even black? Read on to find out.

 wholegrains, such as brown rice, is beneficial to health as it may lower the risk of heart disease, diabetes and certain cancer.
 It can also help in weight management.
 Other than brown rice, other wholegrain options also include brown rice beehoon, wholemeal crackers and wholemeal bread.

 You may ask, why is brown rice more expensive when it requires less processing?
 This difference in the cost of the rice can be due to several reasons:

 However, if there is increased demand for brown rice, it is anticipated that the price of brown rice will fall.

 As with white rice, brown rice comes in short, medium and long grain.
 Long grain tends to be more light and fluffy as well as separate when cooked.
 On the other hand, medium and short grains tend to cling together and are more chewy and tender when cooked.
 Chose the type that best suits your preference.

 Store all uncooked brown rice in pest proof containers with lids.
 Uncooked brown rice can be stored at room temperature for up to 6 months.
-To prolong the shelf-life of brown rice, you can store it in an airtight container in the refrigerator.
-In all circumstances, make use the first-in-first-out rule to ensure good turnover and maximum freshness.
+To prolong the shelf life of brown rice, you can store it in an airtight container in the refrigerator.
+In all circumstances, make use of the first-in-first-out rule to ensure good turnover and maximum freshness.

-Cooked rice stored incorrectly can harbour a bacteria called
+Cooked rice stored incorrectly can harbour a bacterium called

-Bacillus cereus, which produces toxins that will cause food poisoning even after reheating.
+Bacillus cereus, which produces toxins that can cause food poisoning even after reheating.
 There are a few points you need to remember when storing and reheating cooked rice: